 Prerequisite: AEDP Immersion (or equivalents such as AEDP individual or group supervision; Core training; Essential skills; or Advanced AEDP skill courses)

-Registration and location: Registration is limited to 20 participants.
+REGISTRATION: Registration is limited to 20 participants.
 For registration and location details, please contact email@example.com